-- (a) Determine the original number of plants, and the remaining number of live plants per acre.
+- (a) Determine the original number of plants, and the remaining number of live plants per acre (Part I, columns 15 & 16 of the appraisal worksheet).
 The original stand is the normal plant population to be expected based on the insured's seeding rate.
 Be aware that not all seeds planted will germinate.
-Use these steps: - (i) Determine row width in inches, unless broadcast. - (ii) Measure a 10-foot row length for the sample row of soybeans or use 3-foot by 3-foot square grid for broadcast soybeans. - (iii) Determine the original number of plants in the sample (living, dead/non-harvestable, missing, or non-emerged).
-If possible, when damage from an insurable cause results in missing plants or non-emergence, determine the original plants from an undamaged area of the unit. - (iv) Count the remaining number of live plants in the sample. - (v) Use exhibit 9 (Plants per Acre) to convert the original and remaining plants in the sample to plants per acre. - (b) Use the values in exhibit 10 (Indeterminate Soybean Stand Reduction Loss) or exhibit 12 (Determinate Soybean Stand Reduction Loss) as applicable to determine the percent stand loss.

-Example: Indeterminate soybeans planted in 30-inch rows - V5 stage.
+Use these steps: - (i) Determine row width in inches unless broadcast. - (ii) Measure a 10-foot row length for the sample row of soybeans or use 3foot by 3-foot square grid for broadcast soybeans. - (iii) Determine the original number of plants in the sample (living, dead/nonharvestable, missing, or non-emerged).
+If possible, when damage from an insurable cause results in missing plants or non-emergence, determine the original plants from an undamaged area of the unit. - (iv) Count the remaining number of live plants in the sample. - (v) Use Exhibit 9 (Plants per Acre) to convert the original and remaining plants in the sample to plants per acre. - (b) Use the values in Exhibit 10 (Indeterminate Soybean Stand Reduction Loss) or Exhibit 12 (Determinate Soybean Stand Reduction Loss) as applicable to determine stand reduction percent loss (Part I, column 18 of the appraisal worksheet). - Example: Indeterminate soybeans planted in 30-inch rows V5 stage.

-86 living and dead plants = 150,000 original plants/A (exhibit 9).
-39 live plants = 67,500 remaining plants/A (exhibit 9).
-Percent loss from stand reduction (exhibit 10) = 12.0 percent.
+86 living and dead plants = 150,000 original plants/acre (Exhibit 9).

+39 live plants = 67,500 remaining plants/acre (Exhibit 9).

+Percent loss from stand reduction (Exhibit 10) = 12.0 percent.

-B. Stand Reduction Method (continued)
+B. Stand Reduction Method (Continued)

 Example: Determinate soybeans planted in 30-inch rows - V5 stage.

-86 living and dead plants = 150,000 original plants/A (exhibit 9).
-39 live plants = 67,500 remaining plants/A (exhibit 9).
-Percent loss from stand reduction (exhibit 12) = 19.5 percent.
+86 living and dead plants = 150,000 original plants/ acre ( Exhibit 9 ).
+39 live plants = 67,500 remaining plants/ acre ( Exhibit 9 ).
+Percent loss from stand reduction ( Exhibit 12 ) = 19.5 percent.

 - (2) R-Stage Plants Destroyed.
-For direct damage to R1 through R6.5 stage determinate soybeans, and R4 through R6.5 stage indeterminate soybeans (Part I, column 19 of the appraisal worksheet). - (a) Count 100 consecutive plants (living and missing, non-emerged, dead/non-harvestable). - (b) Determine the number of dead or non-harvestable plants in the 100-plant sample (refer to the LAM information on Unable to Mechanically Harvest).
+For direct damage to R1 through R6.5 stage determinate soybeans, and R4 through R6.5 stage indeterminate soybeans (Part I, column 19 of the appraisal worksheet). - (a) Count 100 consecutive plants (living and missing, non-emerged, dead/nonharvestable). - (b) Determine the number of dead or non-harvestable plants in the 100-plant sample (refer to the LAM information on Unable to Mechanically Harvest).
 This is the percentage of dead/non-harvestable plants.
 Enter this number in Part I, column 19 of the appraisal worksheet.